dievus/AWeSomeUserFinder/README.md

 ## Setup

+### Update Assume Role Policy Method

-In order to use the tool, the IAM user account utilized must have the following permissions attached:
+In order to use the tool with the UpdateAssumeRolePolicy method, the IAM user account utilized must have the following permissions attached:

 - "iam:GetRole"
 - "iam:CreatePolicy"